THUKElab/FLUB/README.md

 All metrics would be saved to `metrics.tsv`.

-### Metadata and Data Schema
+### Metadata and Data Format

 The Croissant metadata of FLUB is at [FLUB_croissant_metadata](https://github.com/THUKElab/FLUB/blob/main/FLUB_croissant_metadata.json)

-The data schema of FLUB is as follows:
+The data format of FLUB is as follows:

 ```json
 {